As an INFJ, do you often experience burnout or fatigue from helping others?

 1. Separate compassion and empathy with the act of helping others.

 Compassion is the ability to feel the other person’s suffering and show care and kindness for the person.
-Empathy, on the other hand, is the ability to know what the other person is feeling by imagining what it is like to be in the other person’s shoe.
+Empathy, on the other hand, is the ability to know what the other person is feeling by imagining what it is like to be in the other person’s shoes.
 Both are rather similar and both are things that INFJs are very good at.

 However, there is a difference between the ability to feel for another and the act of helping others.